Te Urewera, Waikaremoana & Mahia - Kiwi Guide Stories

 Te Urewera, Waikaremoana & Mahia - a unique corner of New Zealand

 The Bay of Plenty Coastline, Whirinaki Forest, Lake Waikaremoana and Te Urewera are stunning spots.
-The beautiful beaches and coastline of the East Cape and Mahia have their own unique story, from Captain Cook to space rockets and stingrays.
+The beautiful beaches and coastline of the East Cape and Mahia have their own unique story of space rockets and stingrays.

 There's nowhere else in New Zealand where you can experience all this in one week, that's for sure.